Tools Return Data, Agents Make Decisions

 openpkg docs spec.json --adapter fumadocs -o ./docs

-Now adding a new output format is registering an adapter, not forking the codebase.
+Now a new output format is registering an adapter, not forking the codebase.

 filter